meshcloud/meshcloud-docs/docs/meshstack.gcp.index.md

 The `meshfed-service` user needs to be granted the `meshfed-billing-creator` role in the organization that owns the target billing account.

-Following the principle of least privilege operators should remove the `billing.resourceAssociations.create` permisson from the custom role `meshfed-service` created in [meshfed-service IAM Role](#meshfed-service-iam-role).
+Following the principle of least privilege, operators should remove the `billing.resourceAssociations.create` permisson from the custom role `meshfed-service` created in [meshfed-service IAM Role](#meshfed-service-iam-role).

 ### GCP Role Mapping